mautic/user-documentation/docs/contributing/contributing.rst

 After you have selected an issue on the :xref:`Mautic Docs issues` page, follow the below steps:

 #.
 Add a comment indicating that you would like to own the ticket.
 This is to avoid conflicts with others also working on the issue.
 #.
-After an admin assigns you the issue, you can modify files and track changes on GitHub using command line utility, your web browser, GitHub Desktop, or Gitpod.
+After an adminstrator assigns you the issue, you can modify files and track changes on GitHub using command line utility, your web browser, GitHub Desktop, or Gitpod.
 #.
 Once you submit a pull request, an admin reviews your changes.

 Creating an Issue or Proposing Changes